 In LuaJ, each coroutine is backed by a Java

 Thread.
 Most of the time, this isn’t an issue, but there are a couple of extreme cases where it begins to cause problems.
 Back in November, the SwitchCraft server was repeatedly dying due to the sheer number of threads which ComputerCraft had created (250k, at a rate of 50/s).
-I’ve written about this elsewhere and the steps we took to mitigate the problem.
+I’ve written about this previously and the steps we took to mitigate this.

 The solution, as always, was to move Cobalt closer to PUC Lua.
 Yielding, instead of sending signals between threads, now throws an exception.
 This unwinds the whole Java call stack to some top-level interpreter, which then switches control over to another coroutine.

 While this sounds pretty simple in practice, there are all sorts of problems which come along with this.
 The biggest of these is ComputerCraft itself.
 The API makes an assumption that yielding a coroutine will block, not doing anything until it is resumed again.
 While this is true under the old threading model, it is no longer true under this “throw and switch” system.

 The solution is to have a system which supports both: if we are able to unwind the stack, we should do so.
 Otherwise, we fall back to the original threading code.
 It ends up being a little bit of a messy system, but incredibly effective - SwitchCraft, with its 250 computers, went from 2000 threads to 50.

 One important thing to note about ComputerCraft is that, like a real computer, only one computer is doing one thing at any time.
 However, unlike a real computer, there’s no concept of preemption - one computer running for a long time will hold up all the others.
 In order to prevent this being too much of a problem, the Lua VM will throw an error after 7 seconds, and will be entirely killed after 8.5 seconds.